veewee/xml/docs/dom.md

 #### Writing your own XPath locator

-A XPath locator can be any `callable` that takes a `DOMXPath` and locates something on it:
+An XPath locator can be any `callable` that takes a `DOMXPath` and locates something on it:

 ```php